Suicide Prevention

 For mental health emergencies, call 988.

-Suicide isn't simple, but extending a helping hand can be
+Suicide isn't simple, but giving a helping hand can be

 There is not one singular cause for suicide; instead, suicide is often the result of a combination of multiple factors.
 As humans, we all experience difficulties that can increase our risk of suicide.